-Actively going after plastic with vessels and nets would be costly, labor intensive, harmful for sea life and would take very long.
-The Great Pacific Garbage Patch is an area twice the size of Texas, and although the density of plastic is higher than outside the patch, the plastic is still very dispersed (10-100kg / km2).
-This is why cleaning up the patch has been deemed impossible.
+Actively going after plastic with vessels and nets would be costly of both time and funds, labor-intensive, and harmful to sea life.
+The Great Pacific Garbage Patch is an area twice the size of Texas and, although the density of plastic is higher than outside the patch, the plastic is still very dispersed (10-100kg / km2).
+Therefore, cleaning up the patch had been deemed impossible.

 To catch the plastic, we need to act like plastic.
-We will use the ocean’s currents to carry our approximately 60, 1-2 km systems throughout the Great Pacific Garbage Patch, moving in the same manner and patterns that the plastic follows in the accumulation zone, although slightly faster.
+Our technology uses the ocean’s currents to navigate throughout the Great Pacific Garbage Patch, moving in the same manner and patterns that the plastic follows in the accumulation zone, although slightly slower.
 The difference in speed is what makes concentrating the plastic possible.